dennisXZX/web-developer-notes/Full Stack For Frontend Engineers.md

 Nginx is a powerful web server that can act as a `reverse proxy` or `load balancer`, which means it takes all the traffic from internet, and then route the traffic to appropriate servers.

-Once you install Nginx by `apt-get install nginx`, you can start it `service start nginx`.
+Once you install Nginx by `apt install nginx`, you can start it `sudo service nginx start`.

 The default Nginx configuration is located at `/etc/nginx/sites-available/default`

-Clone the Nodejs app into `/var/www` directory
+Clone a Nodejs app into `/var/www/app` directory

-Start a Nodejs app that is listening on port 3001, then set up Nginx as a proxy server.
+Start the Nodejs application server that is listening on port 3001, then set up Nginx as a proxy server, so when users hit your domain name, the requests are passed to the Nodejs server to handle.

 ```
 location / {